 - 1. S. As the stock price S increases, the call option becomes more and more likely to be exercised.
-In the limit for large S, $d{\pm} \to \infty$ , $\Phi(d{\pm}) \to 1$ , so $c_t \to S_t Ke^{-r(T-t)}$ .
+In the limit for large S, $d{\pm} \to \infty$, $\Phi(d{\pm}) \to 1$, so $c_t \sim S_t Ke^{-r(T-t)}$.
 This limit has a natural economic interpretation: it is the value of a forward contract with delivery price K (see e.g. Hull [H1] Ch.
 3, [H2] Ch.
-3). - 2. $\sigma$ .
-When the volatility $\sigma \to 0$ , the stock becomes riskless, and behaves like money in the bank.
-Again, $d{\pm} \to \infty$ , the Black-Scholes price has the limit above, and one has the correct economic interpretation.
+3). - 2. σ .
+When the volatility $\sigma \to 0$, the stock becomes riskless, and behaves like money in the bank.
+Again, $d{\pm} \to \infty$, the Black-Scholes price has the limit above, and one has the correct economic interpretation. - 3.
+Volatility.

-3. Volatility.

-As in IV.6.6 Week 6, the volatility $\sigma$ can be estimated in two ways:
+As in IV.6.6 Week 3b, the volatility σ can be estimated in two ways:

-a.
+- a.
 Directly from the movement of a stock price in time [as the mathematics here is continuous time, we defer it to Ch.
-VI], giving what is called the historic volatility.

-b.
-From the observed market prices of options: if we know everything in the Black-Scholes formula (including the price at which the option is traded) except the volatility $\sigma$ , we can solve for $\sigma$ .
+VI], giving what is called the historic volatility. - b.
+From the observed market prices of options: if we know everything in the Black-Scholes formula (including the price at which the option is traded) except the volatility σ , we can solve for σ .
 This is called implied volatility.
-Since $\sigma$ appears inside the argument of the normal distribution function $\Phi$ as well as outside it, this is a transcendental equation for $\sigma$ and has to be solved numerically by iteration (Newton-Raphson method).
-We quote (see 'The Greeks' below, and Problems 7) that the Black-Scholes price is a monotone (increasing) function of the volatility (more volatility doesn't make us 'more likely to win', but when we do win, we 'win bigger'), so there is a unique root of the equation.
+Since σ appears inside the argument of the normal distribution function Φ as well as outside, this is a transcendental equation for σ and has to be solved numerically by iteration (Newton-Raphson method).
+We quote (see 'The Greeks' below, and Problems 4a) that the Black-Scholes price is a monotone (increasing) function of the volatility (more volatility doesn't make us 'more likely to win', but when we do win, we 'win bigger'), giving a unique root.